Learn about the bank accounts available in the current account market today and see if you can find the right one for you.

 Your bank will also usually offer an Individual Savings Account (ISA), which allows you to earn tax-free interest.
 Like standard savings accounts, ISAs can come with restrictions on the number of withdrawals you can make or how long you have to keep your money in them.

 However, there are savings accounts that give you instant access to your money.
 This means you can access your money whenever you like but restricted savings accounts can offer better rates.

 In return for a monthly fee, some bank accounts will offer a premium account or packaged account that gives you some perks along with your usual banking.

-However if you spend £10,000 in the next month you will have reduced your offset account to £40,000 and pay interest on £160,000.
+So if you have an interest-only mortgage of £200,000 and £50,000 in your offset savings account, you’ll pay interest on £150,000.
+However, if you spend £10,000 of your savings in the next month you will have reduced your savings account balance to £40,000 so would pay interest on £160,000.

 As your current account or savings balances go up, you pay less on your mortgage.
 As they go down, you pay more.
 These accounts do require careful money management to ensure you're making the best use of your savings.

 They were more popular in the past when people had to pay tax on their savings interest.
 Now with the introduction of the Personal Savings Allowance from the government, basic rate taxpayers can earn up to £1,000 in interest before they have to pay any tax.

 This has reduced some incentive to have an offset account but as interest paid on savings is often lower than the interest charged on mortgages offsetting can still make financial sense.

 Find out more about current accounts and compare offers.
 The Uswitch comparison tool can help you search for the current accounts that are best for you.
 You can also use the Uswitch business bank account comparison service to find a business account that works for your needs.